 T. N. Seshan (1932 – 2019) was an Indian Administrative Officer from Palakkad, Kerala, who is best known for cleaning election process and bringing great reforms in elections which were innovative, during his term as 10th Chief Election Commissioner of India during the period, 1990–96.
 He was a recipient of Ramon Magsaysay Award in 1996 and many other honours.
 As a civil servant he handled various posts in the southern state of Tamil Nadu as well as central government and also served as 18th Cabinet Secretary of India in 1989, under Rajiv Gandhi.
 This powerful civil servant was feared by even politicians for his ruthless approach in the 1990s.

 Tirunellai Narayana Iyer Seshan, shortly called T. N. Seshan was born in the Kerala-Tamil Nadu border town of Palakkad.
 His father was a lawyer in a district court, and he had 5 elder siblings.
 His school studies were completed at his hometown, and graduated from Madras Christian College in Physics, with honours.
 He briefly taught there in the early 1950s, and cleared police service exams, though he didn’t join.
-He cleared IAS exams in 1954 and joined Tamil Nadu cadre the following year.
-Initially he joined at Coimbatore as assistant collector, and later served in many positions as an administrative officer.
+He cleared the IAS exams in 1954 and joined the Tamil Nadu cadre the following year.
+Initially, he joined the Coimbatore as an assistant collector, and later served in many positions as an administrative officer.

 As an IAS officer, he rose to prominence after being appointed as 10th Chief Election Commissioner 12 December 1990.
 He served in this position for exactly 6 years.
-Through his strict and innovative reforms, he was able to block several malpractices in voting system by curbing bribing and supply of liquor, which earned him praises.
-He introduced election code of conduct – a set of guidelines for conduct of political parties and candidates during elections and also voter’s id.
+Through his strict and innovative reforms, he was able to block several malpractices in voting system by curbing bribing and supply of liquor, which earned him praise.
+He introduced the election code of conduct – a set of guidelines for the conduct of political parties and candidates during elections and also voter’s id.
 Certain restrictions were brought in for candidates’ expenditure also.
-He also made election commission a separate identity.
-An icon of Indian bureaucracy and a true legend, his immense contributions towards the field of election process will always be remembered.
+He also made the Election Commission a separate entity.
+An icon of Indian bureaucracy and a true legend, his immense contributions to the field of the election process will always be remembered.

-T. N. Seshan – Some interesting and less-known facts
+T. N. Seshan – Some interesting and lesser-known facts

 Chief Election Commissioner of India